greatjapa/heelflip/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.greatjapa/heelflip/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.greatjapa/heelflip)
 [![codecov](https://codecov.io/gh/greatjapa/heelflip/branch/master/graph/badge.svg)](https://codecov.io/gh/greatjapa/heelflip)

-**Heelflip** is an JSON aggregator library for Java.
+**Heelflip** is a JSON aggregator library for Java.
 It's well-known that aggregation processes are useful but very expensive to calculate.
-Instead of calculating aggregations over JSON files into a relational database or even NoSQL database, we provide a library that does this task for us.
+Instead of calculating aggregations over JSON files into a relational database or even NoSQL database, we provide a library that performs this task for you.
 Heelflip works **in-memory** or using **Redis** to aggregate values.

 ## Maven
 Heelflip is available at the Central Maven Repository: